hackall360/auto-coder/docs/autocoder/runtime.md

 When omitted, Auto-Coder falls back to the built-in blueprint catalogue and a single planning attempt per workflow.

+### Corpus capture

+The optional `core.corpus` section toggles structured corpus logging.
+Capture is disabled by default, keeping local runs ephemeral.
+Setting `enabled` to `true` instantiates a shared [`CorpusManager`](../../corpus/manager.py) that persists events to long-term memory and, when `storage_path` is provided, appends JSONL records to that path.
+Use `dedup_threshold` to suppress near-duplicate payloads (values close to `1.0` keep only unique events) and `default_categories` to override the built-in event-type category map.
+All values can be overridden via the CLI flags (`--enable-corpus`, `--corpus-path`, `--corpus-dedup-threshold`, `--corpus-category`) or the corresponding environment variables listed above.

 ## Orchestration pipeline